-Age 71 Retired Chairman and Chief Executive Officer.
-Bristol-Myers Squibb Company

-Mr. Andreotti is the former chairman of the board and chief executive officer of Bristol-Myers Squibb Company, a global, innovative healthcare company.
+Age 72 Retired Chairman and Chief Executive Officer, Bristol-Myers Squibb Company Mr. Andreotti is the former chairman of the board and chief executive officer of Bristol-Myers Squibb Company, a global, innovative healthcare company.
 He served as chairman at Bristol-Myers Squibb from May 2015 to May 2017 and chief executive officer from May 2010 to May 2015.
-Mr. Andreotti previously served as its president and chief operating officer responsible for all of Bristol-Myers Squibb's pharmaceutical operations worldwide.
-He joined Bristol-Myers Squibb's board of directors in 2009, and led a broad range of businesses and regions after joining the company in 1998.
+Mr. Andreotti previously served as its president and chief operating officer responsible for all of Bristol-Myers Squibb's board of directors in 2009, and led a broad range of businesses and regions after joining the company in 1998.
 Mr. Andreotti has served as a member of the board of directors of UniCredit S.p.A. since April 2018 and was appointed deputy chairman in April 2021.
-Mr. Andreotti has served as a senior advisor to Essex Woodlands Healthcare Partners since June 2017.
-He served as a director of E. I. du Pont de Nemours and Company ("EID") from 2012 until September 2017, when he became a director of DowDuPont Inc. Mr. Andreotti served as a director of DowDuPont until June 2019 when he joined Corteva's Board.
+Mr. Andreotti served as a director of DowDuPont Inc. from September 2017 until June 2019 when he joined Corteva's Board.